WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Experiment

 \section{Experiment}

-To validate the effectiveness of \textsc{WildFeedback}, We finetune Mistral, Phi 3, LLaMA 3 on it and compare their performances with the non-finetuned models.
+To validate the effectiveness of \textsc{WildFeedback}, we finetune models from different families on it and compare their performances with the vanilla models and the models finetuned on \textsc{UltraFeedback} data.
+We evaluate models' performance on general benchmarks and a held-out test set of \textsc{WildFeedback} using checklist-guided evaluation.

-\paragraph{Models and training settings.} In all our experiments, we use off-the-shelf, instruction-tuned models: Mistral, Phi 3, and LLaMA 3.
-We fine-tune each model on two distinct versions of \textsc{WildFeedback}: the GPT-4 version and the on-policy version.
-As described in Section \cref{sec:data_construction}, the GPT-4 version refers to the dataset where the preferred responses are generated by GPT-4 using summarized user preferences as a system prompt.
-The on-policy version, on the other hand, consists of both preferred and dispreferred responses generated directly by the policy models (Mistral, Phi 3, and LLaMA 3).
-For the preferred responses, the models are guided by additional summarized user preferences provided as the system prompt.
-We first perform 1 epoch of supervised fine-tuning (SFT) on the preferred responses, followed by 1 epoch of direct preference optimization (DPO) \citep{rafailov2023direct} on the entire dataset.
-Additionally, we find that tuning hyperparameters is crucial for achieving optimal performance.
-For more details, please refer to Appendix \ref{sec:hyperparameters}.
+\paragraph{Models and training settings.} We use off-the-shelf instruction-tuned Qwen 2, Phi 3, and LLaMA 3 models.
+As described in Section~\ref{sec:data_construction}, each model is fine-tuned on two versions of both \textsc{WildFeedback} (WF) and \textsc{UltraFeedback} (UF): a GPT-4 version and an on-policy version.

-In summary, we have 3 setups: the off-the-shelf Mistral/Phi 3/LLaMA 3 instruct models, Mistral/Phi 3/LLaMA 3 finetuned on the GPT-4 version of \textsc{WildFeedback}, and Mistral/Phi 3/LLaMA 3 finetuned on the on-policy version of \textsc{WildFeedback}.
+For \textsc{WildFeedback}, the WF GPT-4 setup utilizes GPT-4 to generate preferred responses based on summarized user preferences.
+Dispreferred responses are extracted from conversations that contain DSAT signals.
+In the WF On-policy setup, each policy model (Qwen 2, Phi 3, or LLaMA 3) generates both preferred and dispreferred responses, again making use of summarized user preferences to produce the preferred ones.
+We train each model for one epoch of supervised fine-tuning (SFT) on the preferred responses, followed by one epoch of direct preference optimization (DPO) \citep{rafailov2023direct} on the entire dataset.
+We find that hyperparameter tuning is essential for optimal results (see Appendix~\ref{sec:hyperparameters}).